tsol/test-nuxt3-broker/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Binance Mini View

 This is a test task for a job interview.
 Initial task requires me to build a Single Page Application (preferably with SSR support, preferably in VUE/VUETIFY,